Clemson–South Carolina rivalry: History and notable games

-In the highest-ever ranked matchup between the two teams (Clemson #6, South Carolina #10), the Gamecocks secured their fifth straight victory over the Tigers with a score of 31–17.
+In the highest-ever ranked matchup between the two teams (No. 6 Clemson playing at No. 10 South Carolina), the Gamecocks secured their fifth straight victory over the Tigers with a score of 31–17.
 Carolina took advantage of six turnovers by Clemson, including two during punt returns, to secure the victory.
 The win marked the Gamecocks' longest streak versus Clemson in the rivalry's history.
 With the win, South Carolina quarterback Connor Shaw finished his college career unbeaten at Williams-Brice Stadium.